univention/univention-corporate-server/doc/manual/mail/management.rst

 Mail domains are managed in the UMC module :guilabel:`Mail` with the *Mailing list* object type.
 A name of your choice can be entered for the mailing list under *Name*; the entry of a *Description* is optional.
-The e-mail address of the mailing list should be entered as the *Mail address*.
+The email address of the mailing list should be entered as the *Mail address*.
 The domain part of the address needs to be the same as one of the managed mail domains.
 As many addresses as necessary can be entered under *Members*.
-In contrast to mail groups (see :ref:`mail-management-mailgroups`), external e-mail addresses can also be added here.
+In contrast to mail groups (see :ref:`mail-management-mailgroups`), external email addresses can also be added here.
 The mailing list is available immediately after its creation.